PyRigi/PyRigi/doc/math/graph-theory/double-banana.md

 :::

-Using this lemma we can create one family of generalised bananas in which every element of the family is a $\mathcal{R}_d$-circuit.
+Using this lemma we can create one family of generalized bananas in which every element of the family is a $\mathcal{R}_d$-circuit.

-A different generalisation is as follows.
+A different generalization is as follows.

 Let $\mathcal{M}=(E,r)$ be a matroid with finite ground set $E$ and rank function $r$.
 A _circuit_ of $\mathcal{M}$ is a set $C\subseteq E$ such that $r(C)=|C|-1=r(C-e)$
 for all $e\in E$.
-Jackson, Nixon and Smith {cite:p}`Jackson2024` introduced a generalisation to _$k$-fold circuits_ i.e. sets $D\subseteq E$ such that
+Jackson, Nixon and Smith {cite:p}`Jackson2024` introduced a generalization to _$k$-fold circuits_ i.e. sets $D\subseteq E$ such that
 $r(D)=|D|-2=r(D-e)$ for all $e\in D$, for some fixed integer $k\geq 0$.